Libbum/AxiomaticSemantics/README.md

-# AS-gutenberg

 ![Logo idea](frontAS.png)

-Testground for a revamp of [Axiomatic Semantics](https://axiomatic.neophilus.net) using the rust static site generator [Gutenberg](https://github.com/Keats/gutenberg).
+Codebase for [Axiomatic Semantics](https://axiomatic.neophilus.net) using the rust static site generator [Gutenberg](https://github.com/Keats/gutenberg).

-Not sure if nor when this will hit prime time.
+If you're looking for the Hakyll implementation of this blog, you can still see it [here](https://github.com/Libbum/AS-Hakyll).